headexpanded/headexpanded/README.md

 ## [Random Steely Dan](https://github.com/headexpanded/random_steely_dan)

-- a Chrome extension which puts a random Steely Dan lyric notification in your browser once every 8 hours or so
+- a Chrome extension which puts a random Steely Dan lyric notification in your browser once every 8 hours
 - and then [tweets it](https://twitter.com/randomsteelydan)
 - submitted to Chrome for review in early March 2023.
 - JavaScript, HTML, CSS, GraphQL